 - Customer openness to new service providers.

-Tier two: Evaluation of critical success factors and determination of their value
+Level two: Evaluation of critical success factors and determination of their value

-While making the assessment, Mike asked the question: how important is a given factor for my service?
+While making the assessment, Mike asked the question: How important is a given factor for my service?

 - Three — very important.